Raymond Williams Society First Annual Conference

 26-27 April 2019

-To be held at Friends Meeting House, Manchester, UK
+Friends Meeting House, Manchester, UK

 If recent forecasts are to be believed, a crisis is looming governed by the increasing contradiction between the forces and relations of production: automation will determine a new social order either within capitalism or beyond it.
 Will the result be utopian or dystopian (and perhaps it is a mistake to anticipate a benevolent, let alone socialist, ‘postcapitalism’)?
 Such developments would generate reconfigurations and reconceptualizations of the relations between work, leisure and culture.
 This conference will focus on these relations as they are currently developing and as they might do in the future.